 In this article we will explain how the MariaDB and MySQL server and client library licenses affect other applications and what steps you can take to comply with the GPL or avoid having to change your applications to GPL.

 In the following text we talk about MariaDB.
-The guidelines also apply to MySQL in general, at least up to 5.1.55 which is the latest stable release while writing.
+The guidelines also apply to MySQL in general, at least up to 5.1.55 which was the latest stable release at the time of writing.

 - Licenses used by MariaDB

 - Internal usage is free

 - Distributing an application with a MariaDB connector/client